AhmedishimAplus/ToolJet/ACCESSIBILITY_IMPROVEMENTS.md

-w# Accessibility Improvements: Lighthouse Score 72 → 86+
+# Accessibility Improvements: Lighthouse Score 72 → 93

-This document outlines the specific changes made to improve the ToolJet frontend accessibility score from 72 to 86+ points, plus additional keyboard navigation and canvas scrolling enhancements.
+This document outlines the specific changes made to improve the ToolJet frontend accessibility score from 72 to 93 points, plus additional keyboard navigation and canvas scrolling enhancements.

 ## Overview
 The improvements focused on addressing the main categories identified in the Lighthouse accessibility audit: